Germany

 What is the VAT rate in Germany?

-The standard VAT rate is 19%, with a reduced rate of 7% applying to certain goods and services.
+The standard Value Added Tax (VAT) rate in Germany is 19%.
+A reduced rate of 7% applies to certain goods and services, such as food, books, and public transportation.

 Does Germany have double taxation treaties?

-Yes, Germany has an extensive network of over 100 double taxation treaties.
+Yes, Germany has an extensive network of double taxation treaties with numerous countries around the world to prevent income from being taxed twice.

 Are there any residency requirements for directors in Germany?